Insulin Resistance Combi Analysis

 Why?

-1. Insulin resistance is often accompanied by a systemic inflammatory activity that we call ‘low-grade inflammation’.
-High-sensitive CRP is a good parameter to determine this.
+1. Insulin resistance is often accompanied by systemic inflammatory activity known as “low-grade inflammation.”
+High-sensitivity CRP is a good parameter for determining this.

-3. Fasting Glucose concentration together with Insulin gives the possibility to determine the HOMA-Insulin resistance index, a scientifically documented measure for determining the degree of Insulin resistance.
+3. Fasting glucose concentration, together with insulin, allows for the determination of the HOMA insulin resistance index, a scientifically documented measure for determining the degree of insulin resistance.

-4. C-Peptide: In the evaluation of endogenous insulin reserve, the determination of C-peptide in the peripheral blood has several advantages over that of insulin.
-C-peptide (not like insulin) is largely removed from the blood on first passage through the liver.
-Therefore, this value in peripheral blood gives a more reliable impression about beta cell activity than the insulin level itself.
+4. C-Peptide: When evaluating endogenous insulin reserves, determining C-peptide in peripheral blood offers several advantages over insulin.
+Unlike insulin, C-peptide is largely removed from the blood upon first passage through the liver.
+Therefore, this value in peripheral blood provides a more reliable indication of beta cell activity than the insulin level itself.
 Furthermore, when using exogenous insulin, there is a high risk of developing antibodies that complicate insulin determination.
 Moreover, it is impossible to distinguish exogenous insulin from endogenous insulin.
-The C-peptide assay can do this and is not affected by antibody formation.
+C-peptide assays allow this, and are not affected by antibody formation.

-5. Homocysteine: important risk factor for cardiovascular disease.
+5. Homocysteine: a major risk factor for cardiovascular disease.

-1. an email with a Lab form for this analysis in the order confirmation.
-You download this form and fill in your details.
+1. an email with a lab form for this analysis in the order confirmation.
+Download this form and fill in your details.

-1. On the day of the appointment, take the lab form and the package with tubes with you to the injection clinic.
+On the day of your appointment, bring the lab form and the package of tubes to the blood collection clinic.

-After the blood draw, put the tubes and the completed lab form in the seal bag supplied and send the envelope to the address on the seal bag.
+After the blood collection, place the tubes and the completed lab form in the provided sealable bag and send the envelope to the address on the sealable bag.

 Please note:

-• You must be “sober” for the analysis.
-This means: Do not drink coffee or dairy products (such as milk, buttermilk or yogurt) after 11 p.m. from the evening before your appointment.
-No fried goods and no alcoholic beverages.
-Have a maximum of 2 slices of wholemeal bread for breakfast and/or lunch, with, for example, lean meat products, without butter.
-Drink water or tea without milk and sugar.
-Do not take any sweet toppings, no fruit and no dairy products.
+1. You must be fasting for the analysis.
+This means: Do not consume coffee or dairy products (such as milk, buttermilk, or yogurt) after 11:00 PM the evening before your appointment.
+No fried foods or alcoholic beverages.
+For breakfast and/or lunch, eat a maximum of two slices of whole-wheat bread topped with, for example, lean meat products, without butter.
+Drink water or tea without milk or sugar.
+Do not consume sweet spreads, fruit, or dairy products.

-• You must post the envelope with the tubes the same day before emptying time.
-Do not send by post on Friday, then the blood will be on its way too long.
-On hot or very cold days, deposit as close as possible before emptying time, or rather drop it off at a PostNL Service Point.
-Not with the parcels, but with the letter post.
-Because of the packaging, it is then treated as medical mail.
+2. You must mail the envelope containing the tubes the day before your blood collection time.
+Do not mail on Fridays, as the blood will take too long to arrive.
+On warm or very cold days, deposit the tubes as close to your blood collection time as possible, or preferably, drop them off at a PostNL Service Point.
+Do not include them in parcels, but with regular mail.
+Due to the packaging, it will then be treated as medical mail.

-Store the blood at room temperature until shipment.
+Store the blood at room temperature until shipping.

-• Blood sampling cannot be done in children under 17 years of age.
-This group is classified as “incapacitated”, and therefore cannot have blood drawn independently.
+3. Blood collection is not permitted for children under the age of 17.
+This group is classified as “incapacitated” and therefore cannot have their blood drawn independently.

 Reviews